dvillevald/tv_remote_google_voice_aiy/README.md

 ########################################################
 EOF
 ```
-- Edit your /boot/config.txt by entering the command below
+Edit your /boot/config.txt:

 ```
 $ cat >> /boot/config.txt <<EOF
 dtoverlay=lirc-rpi,gpio_in_pin=24,gpio_out_pin=26
 EOF
 ```
-- Now restart lircd so it picks up these changes:
+Now restart lircd so it picks up these changes:

 ```
 $ sudo /etc/init.d/lirc stop
 $ sudo /etc/init.d/lirc start
 ```

-- Testing the IR receiver.
+Testing the IR receiver.
 Run these two commands to stop lircd and start outputting raw data from the IR receiver:

 ```
 $ sudo /etc/init.d/lirc stop
 $ mode2 -d /dev/lirc0
 ```

-- Point a remote control at your IR receiver and press some buttons.
+Point a remote control at your IR receiver and press some buttons.
 You should see something like this:

 ```
 space 16300